Considerations for Long Running Jobs in Ephemeral Environments

 return output_file

-Each batch produces its own output file.
-If your environment dies after processing 150 of 200 batches, you’ve still got 150 batch files sitting there with valid results.
+Each batch writes its own output file.
+So if your environment dies after 150 of 200 batches, you’ve still got those 150 files with valid results.

-Getting the batch size right took some trial and error.
-I started with 100 items per batch, but the overhead of writing all those files and checking progress was adding up.
-Bumped it to 2,000 and then a failure wiped out 20 minutes of work instead of 2.
-I settled on 500 — each batch takes a few minutes, which feels like the right amount of work to lose if something goes wrong.
+Getting the batch size right took some messing around.
+I started with 100 items per batch, but writing all those tiny files and checking progress was adding up.
+Then I tried 2,000 and a failure wiped out 20 minutes of work instead of 2.
+I landed on 500 — each batch takes a few minutes, which feels like an acceptable amount of work to lose if things go sideways.

 Checkpointing and resumability

-Batching alone isn’t enough.
-You also need a way to know which batches are done so you can skip them on restart.
-AKA checkpointing.
+But batching by itself doesn’t solve the restart problem.
+You also need to know which batches already finished so you can skip them next time — checkpointing.

-Since the job is running in an ephemeral environment, it can’t write to my local machine.
-I store all batch outputs in S3 so they’re accessible no matter where the script runs.
-Any cloud storage would work (GCS, Azure Blob, etc.) — the point is that your storage has to outlive your compute.
+Since the job runs in an ephemeral environment, it obviously can’t save files to my laptop.
+So I write batch outputs to S3.
+Any cloud storage works (GCS, Azure Blob, whatever) — the key thing is your storage needs to outlive your compute.

-My checkpoint logic is simple: if a batch output file exists in S3, that batch is done.
-When the job starts (or restarts), it lists the bucket to see which batch files are already there and skips them.
+The checkpoint logic is dead simple — if a batch output file exists in S3, that batch is done.
+When the job starts up (or restarts), it checks the bucket, sees which files are already there, and skips those batches.

 1